hanami88/Graduation-Thesis-Project-Management-System/README.md

 ---

-## 🚀 Key Features

-- ✅ Topic registration, approval, and lecturer assignment
-- ✅ Progress tracking with milestone updates
-- ✅ Bi-directional feedback between students and lecturers
-- ✅ Grade entry (manual and via Excel)
-- ✅ Admin dashboard to manage users, topics, and statistics
-- ✅ Role-specific interface for each user type

----

 ## 🔍 Project Insight

 > Since this was a new and rarely implemented topic, we conducted our own research by interviewing lecturers and students to understand their real workflow.